tholian-network/stealth/README.md

 ## Stealth Guide (for Hackers?)

 The [Guide](/guide/README.md) is currently meant for Developers that are new to the Project.
-It explains all necessities to quickly get started to hack around with Stealth and modify it to fit your needs.
+It explains all necessary topics to quickly get started to hack around with Stealth and modify it to fit your needs.

 A User's Guide probably will arrive at a later point in time, as Stealth currently has no public release yet.